 Related Tasks Related Topics

 An Authentication provider allows WebLogic Server to establish trust by validating a user.
 You must have one Authentication provider in a security realm, and you can configure multiple Authentication providers in a security realm.
 Different types of Authentication providers are designed to access different data stores, such as LDAP servers or DBMS.
-You can also configure a Realm Adapter Authentication provider that allows you to work with users and groups from previous releases of WebLogic Server.

 Identity assertion involves establishing a client's identity using client-supplied tokens that may exist outside of the request.
 Thus, the function of an Identity Assertion provider is to validate and map a token to a username by which a user can be validated.
 You can configure multiple Identity Assertion providers in a security realm, but none are required.

 Note: The order in which the Authentication and Identity Assertion providers are configured can affect the outcome of the authentication process.